ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 ---

-## Manual snapshot
+## Manual Snapshot

-A snapshot named `my-first-snapshot` can be taken manually by sending following request:
+A snapshot named `my-first-snapshot` can be taken manually by sending the following request:

 ```bash
 PUT /_snapshot/my-minio-repository/my-first-snapshot?wait_for_completion=true